Ayehu/custom-activities/PagerDuty/PagerDutySendAlert/README.md

-﻿# Send Alert - Activity to send an alert in PagerDuty platform.
+﻿# Send Alert - Activity to send an alert to PagerDuty platform.

 Dependencies:
 1. Newtonsoft.Json